kite-sdk/kite/src/site/markdown/how_to_contribute.md

 # How to Contribute

-The CDK is an open source project open to contribution from anyone who chooses to do so.
+The Kite SDK is an open source project open to contribution from anyone who chooses to do so.
 Anyone may contribute anything to the project they wish.
 This includes, but is not limited to: code, build system enhancements, documentation, examples, and supporting tools.
 There are, however, a few guidelines, as well as